Resources for journalists

 #4 Voluntary assisted dying is only for terminally ill people in the final stages of their illness.
 It is voluntary for all involved, including participation by medical professionals.

-#5 Evidence from Victoria and Western Australia, where voluntary assisted dying laws have been operating for several years, shows the laws are operating safely, compassionately and as intended.
+#5 Evidence from all jurisidctions where VAD is legal shows the laws are operating safely, compassionately and as intended.

 #6 Globally, more than 430 million people now have access to assisted dying laws in Europe, Canada, New Zealand, Colombia and 11 US states or districts.